TunChiehHsu/EIA-map-reduce/README.md

-# EIA single machine
+# Endpoint Inward Algorithm

-This respository provide an algorithm to detect cycles in a given network.
+This respository provide an Endpoint Inward Algorithm to detect cycles in a given network.

-More detail could be found in the PDF file.
+More detail example usage could be found in the PDF file and ipython file.